MicrosoftDocs/globalization/globalization/localizability/images-and-icons.md

 **Figure 1:** Earlier image used to represent mail, versus the newer and more culturally-appropriate image

 Another example of an image that can have varying interpretations from one culture to another involves the concept of a "wizard."
-A wizard was used in earlier UIs to represent assistance for doing something the user might not understand.
+A wizard was used in earlier user interfaces to represent assistance for doing something the user might not understand.
 Based on Americans' experience with wizards like Merlin in the King Arthur stories, pointed caps and magic wands were used to depict this concept.
 (See **Figure 2**).
-Again, these images worked well here in the United States, but the concept of a wizard is foreign to many other cultures.
+Again, these images worked well in the US, but the concept of a wizard is foreign to many other cultures.
 Even for some cultures that do understand the concept, wizards don't necessarily wear pointy hats.
 In still other cultures, a wizard represents something evil or destructive; it can even be a religious abomination, rather than something that is meant to enlighten or assist someone.

 ![Culture-specific images for wizard](./images/Wizard.jpg "Culture-specific images for wizard")

-**Figure 2:** Culture-specific images formerly used to depict a software wizard
+**Figure 2:** Culture-specific images formerly used to depict a software "wizard"

 ### Avoid showing flesh or body parts